Atlas: Types

 A desk atlas is made similar to a reference book.
 It may be in hardback or paperback form.

+Star atlases depict the celestial sphere in cartographic format, focusing on the major named asterisms.
 There are atlases of the other planets (and their satellites) in the Solar System.

 Atlases of anatomy exist, mapping out organs of the human body or other organisms.

 Selected atlases

 Some cartographically or commercially important atlases are: